ammarhakim/postgkyl/README.md

 # About

 This is the Postgkyl project.
-It is both Python library and command-line tool designed to provide a unified access to Gkeyll 1.0 and 2.0 data together with a broad variety of analytical and visualization tools.
+It is both Python library and command-line tool designed to provide unified access to Gkeyll 1.0 and 2.0 data together with a broad variety of analytical and visualization tools.

 # Documentation